jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 KITTY:	Shit.

 MARLENA: I love your jeans.

 SABRINA: Cause I wanted to go to the bathroom when you're done.

 MARLENA: Anyways,
 	 they were not.

-CURT:	 Did you get a sawsall?
+CURT:	 Did you get a Sawsall?

 KITTY:	Yes,
 	it's right here.